-- 1. On the remote control or keypad, press MENU. - 2.
+- 1. Press MENU on the remote control or keypad. - 2.
 Select Setup > Power LED. - 3.
-Use the arrows to change the behavior of the status indicator LED during standby mode.
-On-The LED lights orange to indicate that the display is in standby mode.
-Off-The LED is always off, regardless of the operational state of the display.
+Use the arrows to change the behavior of the status indicator LED during standby mode. - On-The LED lights orange to indicate that the display is in standby mode. - Off-The LED is always off, regardless of the operational state of the display.